 Extended Absences

-In the event of any extended absence, other than for illness, parents must provide a note indicating the nature and duration of this absence.
 Please consider extra holidays during the school year carefully as student achievement may be affected.
 Teachers are under no obligation to provide instruction or materials for students who miss school due to extended holidays.

 Arriving Late and Leaving Early